Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Craig A. Ellis - B. Riley & Co.
 LLC

 Oh, thanks for taking the question.
 The first was just an operational question, Martin, to follow up on a point that you made that the company is getting to a $10 billion in annual shipment level, and congratulations on that milestone.
 The growth from $5 billion to $10 billion has been very fast, and the company's managed that very efficiently.
-As you look at the next leg of growth for Lam, what are the biggest challenges to maintaining the same level, efficiency that you've had from $5 billion to $10 billion to whether it's $12 billion or $14 billion in shipments?
+As you look at the next leg of growth for Lam, what are the biggest challenges to maintaining the same level efficiency that you've had from $5 billion to $10 billion to whether it's $12 billion or $14 billion in shipments?

 Martin Brian Anstice - Lam Research Corp.